8 Best VST Plugins for Hip Hop Production: Beginners Guide

 Lately, maybe a year ago, they made the plugin completely free.
 I think it’s due to the competition and no updates whatsoever.

 You can still donate, but you know how stingy we, music producers, are.
-In my opinion, it’s always hard to pay for plugins because they are just a piece of software, rather than a hardware compressor you can put in your studio and play with.
+In my opinion, it’s always hard to pay for plugins because they are just a piece of software, rather than a hardware compressor you can put in your music studio and play with.

 Correct me if I am wrong, ok?